boost-ext/di/doc/user_guide.md

 ***Description***

-Scope representing values - passed by user.
+Scope representing values - passed externally.
 The life time of the object depends on the user.
-Boost.DI is not managing life time of passed objects, however values and strings will be copied and managed by the library.
+Boost.DI is not maintaining the life time of these objects, however, values and strings will be copied and managed by the library.

 | Type | instance |
 | ---- | -------- |